John Horgan: 39th Parliament

 Horgan was acclaimed as the NDP candidate for the 2009 election in the Juan de Fuca riding.
 He defeated Colwood mayor Jody Twa of the BC Liberals and Metchosin farmer James Powell of the Green Party.
 In the 39th Parliament, the NDP again formed the Official Opposition to the BC Liberals, who formed their third consecutive majority government.
 Party leader Carole James kept Horgan as Energy and Mines critic.
 Horgan was critical of the government overturning the BC Utilities Commission's decision on obtaining electricity from independent power producers and exempting the Site C dam and the northwest transmission line projects from Utilities Commission review, arguing that the projects were not in the public interest.
 Horgan linked the government's imposition of private IPP electricity purchasing agreements on BC Hydro and the exemption of BC Utilities Commission review of major public projects (including the smart meter implementation program) to increases in BC Hydro rates.
 Horgan responded to the government's energy plan with an editorial to which Minister Blair Lekstrom responded.
 Horgan presented to the legislature a declaration of opposition to the Site C project, as signed by Peace River area residents and First Nations.

-During criticism of party leader Carole James, Horgan remained loyal.
+During criticism of party leader Carole James, Horgan remained loyal by refusing to join in the criticism.
 Following her resignation, the 51-year-old Horgan put himself forward as a leadership candidate for the NDP.
-Policy platforms he campaigned on included a comprehensive review of taxation under a Fair Tax Commission, expanding the carbon tax to include the exempted large industrial emitters, getting the Evergreen Line and light rail to the Western Communities built, implementing the recommendations of the Select Standing Committee on Aquaculture, continuing the ban on North Coast tanker traffic and offshore oil exploration, and introducing an Endangered Species Act.
+He campaigned on policy platforms including a comprehensive review of taxation under a Fair Tax Commission, expanding the carbon tax to include the exempted large industrial emitters, getting the Evergreen Line and light rail to the Western Communities built, implementing the recommendations of the Select Standing Committee on Aquaculture, continuing the ban on North Coast tanker traffic and offshore oil exploration, and introducing the Endangered Species Act.
 He was endorsed by Robin Austin, Gary Coons, Kathy Corrigan, Scott Fraser, Maurine Karagianis, Bill Routley, Shane Simpson, and Claire Trevena, as well as Harry Lali and Nicholas Simons after they dropped out of the race.
 Opinion polling placed Horgan third behind Adrian Dix and Mike Farnworth, but being seen as a suitable compromise candidate between the party's preferred stronger candidate of Dix and the more likable Farnworth.
 Dix went on to win and assigned Horgan back to the role of critic for the Ministry of Energy, Mines and Petroleum Resources which Doug Donaldson had overseen during the leadership election, as well as adding house leader to his duties.